scipy/scipy/doc/source/tutorial/optimize.rst

         x_1 -x_2 -3x_3 + 0x_4  &\leq 5\\
         -2x_1 + 3x_2 + 7x_3 - 3x_4 &\leq -10\\

-These equations can be converted as matrix form:
+These equations can be converted to matrix form:

 .. math::
     A_{ub} x \leq b_{ub}\\